Climate change mitigation: Costs and funding

 Several factors affect mitigation cost estimates.
 One is the baseline.
 This is a reference scenario that the alternative mitigation scenario is compared with.
 Others are the way costs are modelled, and assumptions about future government policy.
 Cost estimates for mitigation for specific regions depend on the quantity of emissions allowed for that region in future, as well as the timing of interventions.

 Mitigation costs will vary according to how and when emissions are cut.
 Early, well-planned action will minimise the costs.
 Globally, the benefits of keeping warming under 2 °C exceed the costs, which according to The Economist are affordable.

 Economists estimate the cost of climate change mitigation at between 1% and 2% of GDP.
 While this is a large sum, it is still far less than the subsidies governments provide to the fossil fuel industry.
 The International Monetary Fund estimated this at more than $5 trillion per year.
+A 2024 opinion poll found 69% of the global population were willing to volunteer 1% of their income for climate change mitigation.

 Another estimate says that financial flows for climate mitigation and adaptation are going to be over $800 billion per year.
 These financial requirements are predicted to exceed $4 trillion per year by 2030.

 Globally, limiting warming to 2 °C may result in higher economic benefits than economic costs.
 The economic repercussions of mitigation vary widely across regions and households, depending on policy design and level of international cooperation.
 Delayed global cooperation increases policy costs across regions, especially in those that are relatively carbon intensive at present.
 Pathways with uniform carbon values show higher mitigation costs in more carbon-intensive regions, in fossil-fuels exporting regions and in poorer regions.
 Aggregate quantifications expressed in GDP or monetary terms undervalue the economic effects on households in poorer countries.
 The actual effects on welfare and well-being are comparatively larger.

 Cost–benefit analysis may be unsuitable for analysing climate change mitigation as a whole.
 But it is still useful for analysing the difference between a 1.5 °C target and 2 °C. One way of estimating the cost of reducing emissions is by considering the likely costs of potential technological and output changes.
 Policymakers can compare the marginal abatement costs of different methods to assess the cost and amount of possible abatement over time.
 The marginal abatement costs of the various measures will differ by country, by sector, and over time.

 Eco-tariffs on only imports contribute to reduced global export competitiveness and to deindustrialisation.